Guanfacine: Medical uses

-Guanfacine is FDA-approved as monotherapy or augmentation with stimulants to treat attention deficit hyperactivity disorder.
-It is also FDA approved to treat high blood pressure.
-Guanfacine can offer a synergistic enhancement of stimulants such as amphetamines and methylphenidate for treating ADHD, and in many cases can also help control the side effect profile of stimulant medications.
-Guanfacine is also used off-label to treat tic disorders, anxiety disorders, and PTSD.
+Guanfacine IR (as brand name Tenex) is FDA approved for the management of hypertension.

+Guanfacine XR (as brand name Intuniv) is indicated for the treatment of attention deficit hyperactivity disorder (ADHD), primarily for hyperactive symptoms.
+It is used both as monotherapy and as adjunctive therapy to stimulant medications.
+In some cases, it can also help control the side effect profile of stimulant medications.
+Unlike stimulant medications, guanfacine is regarded as having no abuse potential.
+However, stimulant medications still remain the first-line treatment for ADHD, and guanfacine is typically only prescribed by itself in patients who cannot take stimulant medications (due to mental or physical side effects).

+For attention deficit hyperactivity disorder (ADHD), it is claimed that guanfacine helps individuals better control behavior, inhibit inappropriate distractions and impulses, and inhibit inappropriate aggressive impulses.
+Systematic reviews and meta-analyses have found guanfacine to be effective in the treatment of ADHD in both children and adults, with a moderate effect size found in adults (Hedges' g = -0.66).
+A systematic review and meta-analysis also found that guanfacine reduced oppositional behavior in children and adolescents with ADHD who also had or did not also have oppositional defiant disorder, with a small-to-moderate effect size.
+In any case, guanfacine and other α2-adrenergic receptor agonists are considered to be less effective than stimulants in the treatment of ADHD, at least when compared on rating scales developed to assess stimulant efficacy.

-An off-label use of guanfacine is for the treatment of anxiety, such as generalized anxiety disorder and post-traumatic stress disorder symptoms.
-Guanfacine and other α2A agonists have anxiolytic-like action, thereby reducing the emotional responses of the amygdala, and strengthening prefrontal cortical regulation of emotion, action and thought.
+Guanfacine is also used off-label to treat tic disorders, anxiety disorders such as generalized anxiety disorder, and PTSD.
+Guanfacine and other α2A-adrenergic receptor agonists have anxiolytic-like action, thereby reducing the emotional responses of the amygdala, and strengthening prefrontal cortical regulation of emotion, action, and thought.
 These actions arise from both inhibition of stress-induced catecholamine release, and from prominent, post-synaptic actions in the prefrontal cortex.
-Due to its prolonged half-life, it also has been seen to improve sleep interrupted by nightmares in PTSD patients.
+Due to its prolonged elimination half-life, it also has been seen to improve sleep interrupted by nightmares in PTSD patients.
 All of these actions likely contribute to the relief of the hyperarousal, re-experiencing of memory, and impulsivity associated with PTSD.
 Guanfacine appears to be especially helpful in treating children who have been traumatized or abused.

+Other indications for guanfacine are drug (opioid, nicotine, cocaine) withdrawals, migraine prophylaxis, and Fragile X Syndrome, among others.

 Adverse effects

 Side effects of guanfacine are dose-dependent.

-Very common (>10% incidence) adverse effects include sleepiness, tiredness, headache, and stomach ache.
+Very common (>10% incidence) adverse effects include somnolence (drowsiness), fatigue, headache, and stomach ache.

 Common (1–10% incidence) adverse effects include decreased appetite, nausea, dry mouth, urinary incontinence, and rashes.

-Typical side effects such as fatigue, irritability, and stomach upset can take a week or two to subside.
-Increases in dosage can have the same adjustment period.
+Guanfacine has been reported to cause high rates of somnolence in children with attention deficit hyperactivity disorder, for instance 73% with guanfacine versus 6% with placebo in one trial.

+Guanfacine may worsen sleep in children with attention deficit hyperactivity disorder, including reduced total sleep time.

+A 2020 systematic review found side effects of guanfacine including abdominal pain, sedation, and QT prolongation.